-Most people who travels to Indonesia would often visit Bali and Java.
+Most people who travels to Indonesia would often visit Bali there is so much to see in Indonesia, so Bali multi centre holidays are recommended just for that destination alone.
 Some would even venture to Lombok or the Gili Islands.
 However, there is this huge chunk of an island that has always intrigued me to visit.
 It is called the Flores Island.
 This place has been in my travel list for quite some time.
 I never got a chance to visit the place due to timing conflicts and priorities, but in September 2017 I decided to put everything away and put a check on this item.
 Flores Island is situated on far east of the Indonesian archipelago.
 It is the huge chunk on East Nusa Tenggara, the southernmost province of Indonesia.
 The name Flores derived from the Portugese word for “flowers”.
 Famous for its high standard Arabica coffee beans, the island is very different from the rest of Indonesia in terms of culture and demographics.
 Most of the locals are Roman Catholics and they live side by side the Muslim minorities on the island harmoniously.
 Flores thereby also has less religious violence that has sporadically occurred in other parts of Indonesia.
 There are several churches and many languages are spoken on this island.

 If you want to getaway far from the city and its skyscrapers, then this is the place to visit.
 It is extremely off the beaten path and is under developed.
 This is where beautiful beaches and hidden waterfalls come to meet.
 It is definitely not recommended for high maintenance travellers.
 Many parts of the islands only has home-stays which provides extremely basic necessities.
 This is evident when you notice that your toilet doesn’t have a flush but a bucket of water on the side with a scoop.
 We even showered in a shack made of wood that came with a pipe connected from the water tank and a bucket.
 Electricity in most home-stays only runs at night when the generator is on.
 Flores has very little stores in sight.
 Most of them are just stalls and shacks.
 Nature on the other hand, is left untouched and is therefore extremely gorgeous.
 The terrain on Flores are mostly mountainous and some of the roads have potholes so huge that sometimes we have to carry stones to fill them up for our vehicle to continue the journey.
 However, don’t let all these things put you down.
 Flores is one of the most beautiful places I’ve ever been.
 Fann and I enjoyed every single bit of the trip despite occasional inconveniences.
 But with the friendly locals that inhabit this stunning island, the travel experience was top notch.